 We are a very small village.

-- There are something like 3200 clinical medical physics jobs in the country, 3:1 therapy. - There are probably churches in your hometown with that many members. - You are no more than 2 degrees separated from anyone. - Being a respectful colleague is a good idea.
-And it is in your interest.
+- There are something like 3200 clinical medical physics jobs in the country, 3:1 therapy. - There are probably churches in your hometown with that many members. - You are no more than 2 degrees separated from anyone.

 Some helpful resources...